zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 ## Security Assumptions
 The security of zkLink system is under the assumptions below:

-- The security of public chains and VM-compatible scaling protocols connected.
+- The security of the blockchains and VM-compatible scaling protocols connected.
 The purpose of zkLink is to connect chains together, wherein the "bucket effect" makes the minimum commitment of zkLink security is determined by the one with the lowest security level among the many chains connected.
 Of course, the decision on connecting or disconnecting a chain should be seriously considered and made collectively by the community.
 - zkLink, Chainlink and other oracles are obligated to the DeFi community by acting in good faith in all decisions taken, and will reject and report any malicious action.

 ## The Verification of Cross-chain Transactions